<?xml version="1.0" encoding="utf-8"?>

 Task flow

-Task flows are useful in planning optimal paths for task completion.
-One way to create task flows is to conduct task analysis to observe how users perform their tasks and achieve their intended goals.[1]
+These diagrams are useful for planning optimal paths for task completion.
+One effective way to create them is through task analysis, where you observe how users actually perform tasks to achieve their goals.

 Exercise #2